Piazza dei Miracoli: Palazzo dell'Opera

-The Opera Palace is located on the south east corner of the square.
-They have been built in different periods, with the main building dating back to at least the 14th century and the latest to the 19th century.
+The Palazzo dell'Opera (Opera in the sense of "works" - these were the workshops of the complex) is at the south east corner of the square.
+Parts have been built in different periods, with the main building dating back to at least the 14th century and the latest to the 19th century.

 Originally these houses belonged to the workmen of the cathedral complex: the tailor, the gardener, the bell ringers, etc., until the 19th century when the administration offices of the Opera della Primaziale were moved in.
 In the same years the chapter house was also moved inside the complex.
 In the course of time the complex was rearranged several times, but the façade of the main building still conserves its original aspect.

 In the first years of the 21st century the administration offices and the chapter moved again to a nearby palace close to the archbishopric.
 Only a few rooms on the ground floor are still used as offices for the surveillance and technical staff.
 After the move, the upper rooms were transformed in a platform for temporary exhibitions (2014).
 This is the first time people can actually visit those rooms.

 The most interesting rooms open to the public are the President room, the Deputation room, the chapel and the Chapter room.
 Among the closed ones are the "Loggetta" room (with frescoes by Agostino Ghirlanda), the "Scrittoio" room (with a fresco by Il Sodoma), the "Viola" room and the technical room.